Last updated in April 2015

 Goethe Centre/Namibian-German Foundation for Cultural Cooperation (NaDS)

-The Goethe Centre in housed in a historical building in the centre of Windhoek that was provided by the Namibian government free of charge.
+The Goethe Centre is housed in a historical building in the centre of Windhoek that was provided by the Namibian government.
 It is run by the Namibian-German Foundation for Cultural Cooperation (NaDS), which receives financial support from the Federal Foreign Office via the regional Goethe Institute in Johannesburg.
 A focus of the Goethe Centre’s work is the topic Culture and Development.
-Together with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and Namibian partners, the Goethe Centre launched the project Youth Development through Football and presented the interactive HIV awareness film “3½ Lives of Philip Wetu”, to name just two examples.
-In addition, the Goethe Centre offers highly popular German courses attended by some 800 participants each year.
-Language courses in Afrikaans and Oshivambo are also offered.
+The Goethe Centre offers highly popular German courses attended by nearly 600 participants each year.
+Language courses in English, Afrikaans and Oshivambo are also offered.

 German Private School Windhoek (DHPS)